PubMed: See also

 A reference which is judged particularly relevant can be marked and "related articles" can be identified.
 If relevant, several studies can be selected and related articles to all of them can be generated (on PubMed or any of the other NCBI Entrez databases) using the 'Find related data' option.
 The related articles are then listed in order of "relatedness".
 To create these lists of related articles, PubMed compares words from the title and abstract of each citation, as well as the MeSH headings assigned, using a powerful word-weighted algorithm.
 The 'related articles' function has been judged to be so precise that the authors of a paper suggested it can be used instead of a full search.

 Mapping to MeSH

 PubMed automatically links to MeSH terms and subheadings.
-Examples would be: "bad breath" links to (and includes in the search) "halitosis", "heart attack" to "myocardial infarction", "breast cancer" to "breast neoplasms".
+Examples would be: "bad breath" links to (and includes in the search) "halitosis" and "heart attack" to "myocardial infarction".
 Where appropriate, these MeSH terms are automatically "expanded", that is, include more specific terms.
 Terms like "nursing" are automatically linked to "Nursing [MeSH]" or "Nursing [Subheading]".
 This feature is called Auto Term Mapping and is enacted, by default, in free text searching but not exact phrase searching (i.e. enclosing the search query with double quotes).
 This feature makes PubMed searches more sensitive and avoids false-negative (missed) hits by compensating for the diversity of medical terminology.

 PubMed does not apply automatic mapping of the term in the following circumstances: by writing the quoted phrase (e.g., "kidney allograft"), when truncated on the asterisk (e.g., kidney allograft*), and when looking with field labels (e.g., Cancer [ti]).